Arvanaghi/CheckPlease/README.md

 Payloads are more commonly being delivered in languages that are not C. In implementing in every language, we give sandbox and antivirus vendors a broader scope from which to detect.
 In your red teams, any payload you deliver can now be more targeted.

+## Contribute

+I want you to **contribute** to this repository to make it truly comprehensive.
+If your implementation works, I will merge your modules into this repository within **one day**.